ankity10/voicebot/docs/Inbound Calls with Voiceagent.md

 title: Make Inbound Calls with Voice Agent
 ---

+Inbound calls are phone calls initiated by customers or external parties to your business.

 ### Steps
-1. Copy voiceagent inbound  url
+1. Copy voiceagent `call_url`
-2. Create a XML application
+2. Create an XML application
-    - Use voiceagent inbound url as answer url in this application
+    - Use voice agent's `call_url` as `answer_url` in this application
-3. Associate an inbound number with this application
+3. Associate a phone number with this application

-### 1. Get Inbound Call URL From Voiceagent
+### 1. Get `call_url` From Voice Agent

 ```python
 import plivo